AggreyN/Kobras-Library/Documentation.md

 But I will now stop procrastinating and complete the base file scanner.
 But as for now the GUI has been 60% completed and all I need to do is add commands for functioanality.

+12/28/25

+    I have finished the file scanner that will be a command within the display!
+It was way easier than I thought it would have to be, now I have to learn how to create, a database in which the meta/audio data of the files will come from.
+As of right now, I have typed out the directory in which the file will be opening from, but in the actual project, the user won't be able to pull from my directory.
+So I will probably change the path to the music folder of the user or just have them select the path that they want to be pulling from.
+But I want everything to be showing up on the GUI so idk how that will work.